 About John Sorensen-Jolink

-Designer | Owner
+Designer | Founder

 John was fascinated by design and the arts at a young age, studying everything from the violin to photography and eventually dance, which he studied at the conservatory at New York University's Tisch School (BFA, summa cum laude).
 He has worked extensively as a contemporary dancer and choreographer and continues to perform and show work internationally.
 John has performed with choreographers and directors such as Robert Wilson, Lucinda Childs, and Twyla Tharp before beginning his self-taught design practice four years ago